 - 100 × 5 = 500Wh daily usage

-This process helps determine:
+This process helps figure out:

 - Solar panel size